Viktor Orbán: Green transition and climate change

-When US President Donald Trump decided to withdraw from the Paris Agreement on climate change in 2017, Orbán stated: "In Hungary, there is a consensus that climate change is real, that it is dangerous and since it is a global phenomenon, it requires global action to combat it."
+When US president Donald Trump decided to withdraw from the Paris Agreement on climate change in 2017, Orbán stated: "In Hungary, there is a consensus that climate change is real, that it is dangerous and since it is a global phenomenon, it requires global action to combat it."

 In October 2021, Orbán warned that the European Commission's planned Fit for 55 climate package and the resulting high energy prices would "destroy" Europe's middle classes, saying that "those responsible for sky-high electricity and gas prices are endangering European democracy."
-He called the European Union's climate protection plans a "utopian fantasy."
+He called the European Union's climate protection plans a "utopian fantasy".

 In June 2024, Orbán expressed support for the green transition, but criticized the way it was implemented by the "current Brussels elite".

 Criticism and political techniques

 Orbán's critics have included domestic and foreign leaders (including former United States Secretary of State Hillary Clinton, German Chancellor Angela Merkel, and the Presidents of the European Commission José Manuel Barroso, and Jean-Claude Juncker), intergovernmental organizations, and non-governmental organizations.
 He has been accused of pursuing anti-democratic reforms; attacking the human rights of the LGBT community; reducing the independence of Hungary's press, judiciary and central bank; amending Hungary's constitution to prevent amendments to Fidesz-backed legislation; and of cronyism and nepotism.

 Orbán was accused of pork barrel politics for building Pancho Aréna, a 4,000-seat stadium in the village in which he grew up, Felcsút, at a distance of some 20 ft from his country house.
+The stadium, alongside an adjoining soccer academy, cost more than an estimated $200 million to build.